Ding in Tai Chi

 Instructor Nicola is passionate about sharing Chen Tai Chi with her students.
 She provides live online private tuition via Zoom video call from UK time-zone or through distance learning videos at a time convenient to you.
 The Chen style Tai Chi syllabus covers Chen foundations, silk reeling drills, 5 elements form, 4 corners form, 18 form, 74 form laojia yi lu.
 Learn through traditional methods to improve the quality of your movements, expand your knowledge and develop your training.
 Join Nicola's virtual classroom, teaching "from my home to yours".

 Chen Tai Chi - Livestream Group Class

-Our online group classes cover a variety of Chen Tai Chi movements.
+Our online group class covers a variety of Chen Tai Chi movements.
 Each lesson will look focus on the different layers of learning Chen style Tai Chi whilst exploring principles and alignment in movement.
-The lessons cover a variety of loosening exercises, Qigong breath work, standing practice postures, silk reeling exercises, Chen movements and small sections of the Chen forms.
+The lessons include loosening exercises, Qigong breath work, standing practice postures, silk reeling exercises, Chen Tai Chi movements.
 Find out more.